 Once the meeting room has been created, it will be listed under Meeting Rooms.
 Multiple meeting rooms can be created under a single Conference endpoint.
 Meeting rooms persist until they are deleted.

-Click on a meeting room to see details.
+Click a meeting room to see its details.